phantombuster/legacy-docs/api.rst

 The Phantombuster API is composed of HTTPS endpoints returning JSON data.
 Right now the API is not totally finished and is subject to major (breaking) changes.
 However it is usable and allows you to do interesting stuff with Phantombuster!

-We deliberately made the API extremely simple.
+We deliberately made the API extremely simple to use.
 Any developer should be able to get responses in a matter of minutes.

 Response format
 ---------------